raydot/nailing-the-coding-interview/chapters/04-arrays.md

 # Output: 41
 ```

-Sometimes programmers to use an "offset" variable to account for the difference in counting from 0, but I don't recommend this because it’s pretty easy to just add or subtract 1, as needed.
+Sometimes programmers to use an "offCrset" variable to account for the difference in counting from 0, but I don't recommend this because it’s pretty easy to just add or subtract 1, as needed.

 ```python
 someArray = []